polterguy/magic/backend/files/misc/actions/README.md

 # Hyperlambda actions for workflows

-This folder contains Hyperlambda Workflows.
+This folder contains Hyperlambda system actions for your workflows.